RoundSalmon4/fusioncalc-web/README.md

 A web-based Pokémon fusion calculator that combines two Pokémon and displays their fused stats, types, and type effectiveness calculations.

-This project is a port of the original Python/Tkinter application (fusioncalc.py) to a web-based interface.

 ## Features

 - Select two Pokémon and fuse them